2012 Dutch Darts Masters

 The 2012 Dutch Darts Masters was the fifth of five PDC European Tour events on the 2012 PDC Pro Tour.
-The tournament took place at the Van Der Valk Hotel in Nuland, Netherlands, from 26–28 October 2012.
+The tournament took place at the Van Der Valk Hotel in Nuland, Netherlands, from 26 to 28 October 2012.
 It featured a field of 64 players and £82,100 in prize money, with £15,000 going to the winner.

 Simon Whitlock won his first European Tour title, defeating Paul Nicholson 6–1 in the final.

 Prize money

 Qualification

 The top 32 players from the PDC Order of Merit automatically qualified for the event.
 The remaining 32 places went to players from three qualifying events - 20 from the UK Qualifier (held in Dublin on 5 October), eight from the European Qualifier and four from the Host Nation Qualifier.

 Robert Thornton withdrew the day before the start of the tournament due to ill health.